ElyesBRD/2D-Collision-Simulation/README.md

 # 2D Collision Simulation
 A unity project that simulates 2D circles moving around and colliding with each other using physics principles.
-For Optimization im using bounding volume hierarchy method.
-Im Trying to implement other multiple solusions for Optimization.
+For Optimization im using bounding volume hierarchy method, and im trying to implement other solutions for Optimization in the future.

 # How To Use
 After opening the project in unity (Unity 2021.3.16f1 version was created with):